magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-43010-->

-*  GraphQL queries can now be used to retrieve information about schedule updates for categories.
+*  GraphQL queries can now be used to retrieve information about scheduled updates for categories.
 Previously, {{ site.data.var.ee }} threw an error when executing a GraphQL query to retrieve category information for a scheduled category update.

 <!--- MC-41936-->

-*  Magento now displays an accurate salable quantity value for all products in the Admin product list view.
-Previously, Magento displayed a blank value for salable quantity for in-stock products whose SKU contained special characters.
+*  {{ site.data.var.ee }} now displays an accurate salable quantity value for all products in the Admin product list view.
+Previously, {{ site.data.var.ee }} displayed a blank value for salable quantity of in-stock products with SKUs that contained special characters.

 ### Catalog rule

 <!--- MC-41807-->

 *  Daily updates of catalog rules no longer results in performance degradation.
-Previously, partial catalog product price Indexing did not remove old price date.
+Previously, partial catalog product price indexing did not remove old price date.

 <!--- MC-38263-->

-*  {{ site.data.var.ee }} no longer removes catalog rule prices on configurable products during partial re-indexing.
+*  {{ site.data.var.ee }} no longer removes catalog price rules on configurable products during partial re-indexing.
 Previously, only sub-products were re-indexed when configurable products were re-indexed.

 ### Configurable products